Igbo literature: Notable Igbo writers

 The list of Igbo literary authors with works written in Igbo includes both established and emerging male and female writers:

 Anthony Uchenna Ubesie (22 February 1950 — 11 February 1994) was an Igbo-language novelist, poet, playwright.
 Ubesie published series of novels from 1973 till his death.
 His novels include Ukwa Ruo Oge Ya Ọ Daa (1973) Isi Akwu Dara Nala (1973), Mmiri Oku Eji Egbu Mbe (1974), Ụkpana Okpoko Buuru (1975), Jụọ Obinna (1977).

 Julie Onwuchekwa (b.
-1944) is an Igbo-language novelist whose novel Chinagọrọm was the first novel has been described as a kick against patriarchy in Igbo.
+1944) is an Igbo-language novelist whose novel Chinagọrọm was the first novel that has been described as a kick against patriarchy in Igbo.

 Ude Odilora is a Nigerian secondary teacher who wrote Okpa Aku Eri Eri in 1981.
 Odilora's novel is read in educational institutions and by "the general reader in Eastern Nigeria."
 Its theme is the struggle for material wealth in Nigerian society.

 Chief Frederick Chidozie Ogbalu (1927–1990) was a Nigerian writer and educator known predominantly known for standardising the Igbo language through his Society for Promoting Igbo Language and Culture.
 Ogbalu in his lifetime published essays, guidebooks and novels in Igbo language.
 Through his publishing company, he helped publish most Igbo-language novels.